On the Power of Learning-Augmented Search Trees: Learning-Augmented Binary Search Trees

 \subsection{Robustness Guarantees}

-In practice, one could only estimates $\bq_x \approx \bp_x = \bf_x / m, x \in [n].$ A natural question arises: how does the estimation error affect the performance?
-In this section, we analyze the drawback in performance given estimation errors.
+In practice, one could only estimate $q_x \approx p_x = f_x / m, x \in [n].$ A natural question arises: how does the estimation error affect the performance?
+In this section, we analyze the drawbacks in performance given the estimation errors.
 As a result, we will show that our Learning-Augmented Treaps are robust against noise and errors.

+For each item $x \in [n]$, define $p_x = f_x / m$ to be the relative frequency of item $x.$ One can view $\bp$ as a probability distribution over $[n]$ such that $\bp(x)=p_x$.
+Then we can restate the expected depth of each item in \cref{thm:lglgStaOpt} using the notion of entropy.
+We define the entropy as follows and state the corollary in \cref{coro:staOptEnt}.